International Students FAQ

 Upon arrival, you will have a short interview with a customs officer, who will check your documents, take your fingerprints and a photo of you, and ask you several questions regarding your reason for coming to the U.S., Vassar and maybe even the major you will be studying.
 Do not be afraid to say you have not yet decided your field of study.
 This is the normal and standard procedure, so do not be concerned or worried about the depth of the questions you will be asked.

 What is International Student Orientation?
 When should I arrive?

-All international students should plan to arrive at Vassar on Thursday, August 22, 2019.
-Our three-day International Student Orientation will begin on Friday, August 23, and general New Student Orientation starts up on Monday, August 26.
+Assuming we are starting the fall term on schedule, all international students should plan to arrive at Vassar on Thursday, August 20, 2020.
+Our three-day International Student Orientation will begin on Friday, August 21, and general New Student Orientation starts up on Monday, August 24.
 We strongly encourage all international and overseas students to attend International Student Orientation, as we believe it will greatly facilitate your initial adjustment to Vassar and provide an opportunity to build long-lasting relationships.
 We welcome parents and other family members and we have special activities prepared for them, including a private Q&A session with administrators and students where we can address their concerns.

 Will there be an opportunity to shop for essential items during orientation?